FrozenBurrito/fun_with_cybersec/simple_keylogger.md

 ## Extension Activities
 ### Modify simple_keylogger.py
 * Save the output to file.
+* Add a keyboard shortcut to turn on/off keylogging.
 * Stream output remotely or schedule data dumps
   * Try using sockets or ngrok+flask

 ### Command line only extension activities
 * Run in background using '&'.
 * Try streaming the output with netcat.